cbeyan/AffectiveBodyMovements/README.md

 A softmax function in the output layer determines the final emotion class for the given input image.

-The input of our model at a time is a part of a data segment in the form of two RGB images in logistic position image format (see the following figure).
+The input of our model at a time is a part of a data segment in the form of two RGB images in logistic position image format.
 The two-branches of the proposed architecture take images both having the size *M=NxK* (while K is defined by the number of markers).
 Strating from an image *I* having the size *MxK*) corresponding to a certain data chunk duration and *I_2* that is a part of *I* corresponding to the last portion of *I* (e.g., the last quarter), thus its size is *M=NxK*, where 1 < N <M, first, image resizing with bi-cubic interpolation is applied to *I*, resulting in *I_00*, which is *M=N xK*.
 Then, *I_00* and *I* are given to the network as the inputs, simultaneously.

+## Logistic Position Image Construction
+Data consisting of the *3D-positions* of e.g., 30 markers at 100 fps was
+converted into RGB images, which is a common input format for CNNs.
+This includes dividing the MoCap segments as identified by the experts, which have a variable duration, into chunks of fixed duration.
+Then, a chunk of data is converted into an RGB image.
+Various values were tested for the duration of a single chunk while overlapping in time was also applied.

+The procedure for constructing RGB images includes bodycentred relative normalization.
+The value of marker e.g., CLAV at the first frame of each chunk is taken as a point of reference.
+CLAV is situated on the lower part of the chest on the xiphoid process.
+So in the first frame, the position of
+CLAV is zero.
+The positions of the other markers are taken with respect to this new origin.
+By using body-centred relative positioning, the range of the marker values is reduced, thus, it is no longer required to map all the positions of the workspace.

+An 8-bit RGB image format is used to represent the data such that the X, Y and Z coordinates of the markers are associated with the R, G and B layers, respectively.
+Markers are represented on the y-axis, while the consecutive frames of the sequence are represented on the x-axis.
+For example, a row of the R layer in the resulting image represents the temporal evolution of the X coordinate of the marker associated with that row.
+Then, logistic position is used to fit the information in this 8-bit image format.
+We use a logistic function that maps the positions into the -127 to +127 interval, see paper for the Eqution used).

 ## Sub-directories and Files
 There are four sub-directories described as follows:

 ### images
-Contains the block diagram of proposed method, and some sample RGB images in logistic position format.
+Contains the block diagram of proposed method, and some sample RGB images in logistic position format, named with the emotion classes: angry, happy, insecure, sad.

 ### FCN-Training